researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 # Quick Demonstration with Docker

-Since installation on the user's machine might potentially be difficult and running the original experiment requires a lot of computational resources (including GPUs) and days to run, we provide a docker image to briefly demonstrate the usage of the artefacts.
+Since installation on the user's machine requires multiple steps, and running the original experiment requires a lot of computational resources (including GPUs) and days to run, we provide a docker image to briefly demonstrate the usage of the artefacts.